tmteam/NFun/Specs/Array syntax and semantics.md

 c = [1.0..3.0 step 0.5] #[1.0, 1.5, 2.0, 2.5, 3.0]
 ```

+## Access

 ### Get Array Element. []

 ```
-syntax: $a[$i]
+a[i]
 ```
-allows you to get i-th element in array 'a'.
+Allows you to get i-th element in array 'a' .
 Here, 'i' called 'index' and has type of int32.
-The enumeration starts with 0.
+The enumeration of index starts with 0

 ```
 array = [1,4,0,3]